nnellans/terraform-guide/README.md

     }
   }
   ```
-- The keys & values mentioned above are specific to the type of Remote Backend (in this case `azurerm`).
+- The keys & values shown above are specific to the type of Remote Backend (in this case `azurerm`).
 They specify:
   - How to find the storage (name, resource group, etc.)
   - How to authenticate to the storage (service principal, access key, etc.)
-  - Read the documentation for your chosen Remote Backend type for more information.
+  - Read the documentation for your chosen Remote Backend type for more information
-- `backend` blocks can NOT use Terraform variables or references, these values must be hard-coded
+- `backend` blocks can NOT use Terraform variables or references, they must use hardcoded values
   - This is because Terraform sets the Remote Backend as the very first step, even before it processes variables
-  - Do NOT put sensitive values directly in the `backend` block.
-You can leave these key/value pairs out of the block and provide them in other ways:
+  - Do NOT put sensitive values directly in the `backend` block
+  - You can remove some or all of the key/value pairs from the `backend` block and provide them in other ways:
     - Option 1 is individual key/value pairs:  `terraform.exe -backend-config="key=value" -backend-config="key=value"`
     - Option 2 is to use a separate file:  `terraform.exe -backend-config=backend.hcl`
-      - Where `backend.hcl` is a file which contains only the key/value pairs that are needed by the backend.
+      - Where `backend.hcl` is a file which contains only the key/value pairs that are needed by the backend
-      - Do NOT check this file into version control if it contains sensitive values.
+      - Do NOT check this file into version control if it contains sensitive values
     - Option 3 is setting special environment variables that the Remote Backend will automatically read from.
 The environment variables must be set on the computer where terraform.exe will be run.
 Each Remote Backend supports its own special environment variables.
-Check the docs for your Remote Backend of choice.
+Check the docs for your Remote Backend of choice for more information
-      - This is the preferred option, as credentials are kept out of your code.
+      - This is the preferred option, as credentials are kept out of your code

 ### Terraform Workspaces
 - You may want to consider these as 'local' Workspaces, as they are different from Terraform Cloud Workspaces